 Protoman: You got it.

-What, exactly, is Twilight and Spike's relationship?
-They've shown signs of being friends, siblings, mother and son (Twilight did hatch him, after all), and there's even evidence of Spike having a Precocious Crush on her, given that he displays the same devotion towards and obsession with pleasing Twilight that he does towards Rarity (who he has a canon crush on).
+- What, exactly, is the relationship between Twilight Sparkle and Spike?
+They've shown signs of being friends, siblings, mother and son (Twilight did hatch him, after all), and there's even evidence of Spike having a Precocious Crush on her, given that he displays the same devotion towards and obsession with pleasing Twilight that he does towards Rarity (who he does have a crush on).
 Lauren Faust said that she considers Spike to have been raised by Celestia, which would put them closer to siblings considering how motherly she is to Twilight, but she also stated that because she had already left the show this was only her personal interpretation.